mrisen/inet-showcases/wireless/directionalselectivity/doc/index.rst

 ---------------------

-The showcase contains five example simulations, which demonstrate the directional characteristics of five antenna modules.
+The showcase contains five example simulations, which demonstrate the directional characteristics of five antenna models.
 The simulation uses the ``DirectionalSelectivityShowcase`` network:

 .. figure:: network.png